nomandoc/nomandoc.github.io/README.md

 ## Blood Manager and Blood List (C#, dotNet, WinForms)

 ## Medical multifunctional bed (Nocode)
+I worked as a medical consultant and software enginer in EnterIdeas, Jacksonville.
 # Other
 ## Hobbies
 My main hobby at the moment is board games.
 I love games that involve a high level of communication and cooperation between players.
 Favorite games are Undaunted: Battle of Britain, Undaunted: North Africa and Maximum Apocalypse.